Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 // Visited method call: NewGuid()
 ```

-As you can see by the order of the logs, the visitor first encounters the binary expression that makes up the lambda body, then digs inside, revealing a call to `Math.Sin` whose parameter is also expressed as a call to `GetHashCode` on the result of `NewGuid`.
+As you can see by the order of the logs, the visitor first encounters the binary expression that makes up the lambda body, then digs inside, revealing a call to `Math.Sin(...)` whose parameter is also expressed as a call to `GetHashCode()` on the result of `NewGuid()`.

 You may have noticed that the visitor methods on `ExpressionVisitor` all return `Expression`s.
 That means that besides merely inspecting them, the visitor can choose to rewrite or completely replace expressions with different ones.